 Of the Northwest’s proposed oil-by-rail projects, the largest is at the Port of Vancouver.
 In summer 2013, the Port approved a lease agreement with Tesoro Savage to ship up to a staggering 360,000 barrels of crude oil each day along the Columbia River.
 The proposed oil terminal would require at least four, mile-and-a-half long unit trains per day.
 For communities along the Columbia and rail line, the consequences of a project of this magnitude are staggering.

 Tesoro Savage now must get approval from Governor Inslee because the quantity of oil proposed is so large.
 The Energy Facility Site Evaluation Council (EFSEC) will make a recommendation to the Governor on the unprecedented project and, then, the Governor will make the final decision to deny or approve the terminal.
-Sign our petition urging the Governor to take a hard look at the project’s impacts and deny the proposal.
 Hundreds rally and attend October 29th hearing to ask EFSEC and Governor Inslee to reject the massive oil terminal proposed at Port of Vancouver